 Tennis Center - Ebensburg's Tennis Center has continued to grow its programming and has been able to reliably support its own operation.
-In 2019, it will again see a small surplus of \$15,000.
-In 2020, though the 2020 budget anticipates a deficit of \$9,500, normal operations will likely cover that deficit.
+In 2021, though the 2021 budget anticipates a deficit of \$13,600, normal operations will likely cover that deficit.

 Skate Park - The skate park is not expected to generate any significant revenue, nor incur any significant cost.
 Program fees assessed for leagues and tournaments will be sufficient to cover unusual costs for those events such as electricity and staff.

-Highways - There have been no street paving projects undertaken since 2014, in anticipation of the wastewater project.
+Highways - The Borough did not undertake any street paving projects between 2014 and 2019, in anticipation of the wastewater project.
 In 2019, streets south of High Street were finally milled and resurfaced.
 That \$525,000 contract was paid for with funds from County Aid, Peoples Gas, and \$125,000 from Liquid Fuels.
-At the end of 2019, a balance of approximately \$559,000 will remain in the Liquid Fuels account.
+At the end of 2019, a balance of \$561,000 remained in the Liquid Fuels account.